-Check out the latest additions to the For Sale page
+Check out the Chandlery For Sale page to grab a bargain.

 Colvic Victor 40 for Sale – full details on the For Sale page

 The Club has a duty of care to all those on its premises.
 With this in mind the Committee has decided that once we get to Stage 1 of the Scottish Government’s Route Map – hopefully soon after 28 May – the following criteria will apply to all those members visiting the Forth Cruising Club’s open areas, Clubhouse and workshop/store.

 · Ensure physical distancing is adhered to at all times (approx 2 metres)

 · Implement frequent hand washing and hygiene measures